briggsb9/solar-smart-plug/README.md

 ## Overview

 This Python script integrates solar power monitoring and smart plug control with a view to optimize energy usage.
 It fetches real-time solar power data from the SolarEdge API and utilizes the information to manage the D-LINK W115 smart plug.
 The goal is to automate the plug's state based on solar power levels, enhancing energy efficiency and sustainability.

+Without the addition of consumption monitoring to measure available power, this approach does have its downsides, but it's a start for those without a full home energy management system.

 > **Note:**
-> For more a more manual approach, I've also created a Solar Production Forecast Advisor to notify residents of the best time of day to use/charge electrical devices, see [solarProductionAdvisor/README.md](solarProductionAdvisor/README.md)
+> For more a more manual approach, I've also created a Solar Production Forecast Advisor that integrates weather and panel orientation forecast data to notify residents of the best time of day to use/charge electrical devices, see [solarProductionAdvisor/README.md](solarProductionAdvisor/README.md)

 ## Features